yojoecapital/QuranCopy/README.md

 # Quran Copy

-This is a command to copy Ayat from the Quran.
+- This is a command for Windows Systems copy Quranic Ayat in Arabic Unicode to clipboard.

-To access it easier, place the path of the `QuranCopy` directory in `Path` for Environment Variables.
+- To access it easier, place the path of the `QuranCopy` directory in user's `Path` Environment Variable.

-To recompile, use `csc quran.cs`.
+- Quran Copy can either be used as an interactive Interpreter (REPL) or a command-line program.
+To begin the REPL, just execute `quran.exe` without any arguments.

-## How to Copy:
+## Usage

 Pass a Surah number and an Ayah number to have the Ayah's Arabic Unicode text copied to clipboard.

 ```
-$ quran 18 1
+> 18 1
 Copied ayah 1 of (18) Al-Kahf
 ```